DAY TO DAY PLATES (SET OF 2)

 All domestic orders will be delivered in 10-12 business days.

 All international orders will be delivered in 15-18 business days.

 If you are unhappy with the quality of your product or receive a broken product, please reach out to firstname.lastname@example.org within 7 days, and your plate will be replaced.

-Mumbai based Chitresh Sinha founded The Plated Project as a way to initiate change and help end hunger in India.
+Mumbai based Chitresh Sinha founded The Plated Project as a way to initiate change.
 It works on the concept 'buy a plate, fill a plate'.
 Every month, the project collaborates with an NGO and talented artists to create one-of-a-kind plates printed with unique, beautiful art.
 The profits from plate sales are donated to charity.
 Digitally printed on ceramic wall plates, each plate traces a wide variety of stories and memories.

 Each plate sold = 10 meals donated